Nemocas/AbstractAlgebra.jl/docs/src/residue.md

 characteristic(R::ResRing)
 ```

 Return the characteristic of the given residue ring.
+If the characteristic is
+not known, an exception is raised.

 ## Residue ring functions